sutrolabs/census-docs/sources/google-cloud-sql-for-postgresql.md

 * In older versions of PostgreSQL, if there are views in your schema that reference tables in other schemata, you will also need to give Census read access to those other schemata.
 In later versions of PostgreSQL this extra read access is not required.
 * If you are using Census models to execute stored procedures (this is rare and not recommended for most users) you may also need to give Census access to those procedures

-## 🚦Advanced Network Configuration
+## Advanced Network Configuration

 Census can successfully connect to Google Cloud SQL instances that are using advanced networking controls including region constraints, IP address allow lists, or SSH Tunneling.
 For more information, see our [regions-and-ip-addresses.md](../basics/security-and-privacy/regions-and-ip-addresses.md "mention") documentation.&#x20;

-## 🚑 Need help connecting to Google Cloud SQL for Postgres?
+## Need help connecting to Google Cloud SQL for Postgres?

 [Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat.